What’s the difference between the best me and my worst me?

 In order to be in control, we can take what is useful and discard what is useless.

-Over time we have some lists of ideas that work and doesn’t work that we can refer to later.
+When you write things down, over time you will have some lists of ideas that work and doesn’t work that you can refer to later on.

 4. Hold yourself accountable.